KatinkaBou/Random-Ideals-In-Cyclotomic-Rings/README.md

 This repository contains a Sage code to compute the probability that k many random ideals in a cyclotomic number ring are relatively prime.
 The computations follow the approach of Sittinger and DeMoss [1].

+In RandomIdeals.pdf we give some background information on how to compute this probability.

 In order to use the code, simply download the file RandomIdeals.sage.

 Example: